logo image

 Margaret then established the first Ferry Service between South Queensferry and North Queensferry, so people from the south of the Forth could visit Dunfermline Abbey.

-1123 - King Alexander I, son of Malcom III and Margaret, sheltered on Inchcolm Island during a storm and vowed to build a Monastery on the Island, as it could have saved his life.
+1123 - King Alexander I, son of Malcom III and Margaret, sheltered on Inchcolm Island during a storm then vowed to build a Monastery on the Island, as it could have saved his life.

 1124 - King Alexander I dies before he can have a Monastery built on the Island.